CodeFromAnywhere/test/public/signup.ts.md

----
-dependencies: data.md
----
+See db.md

-Endpoint that signs up.
+Endpoint that signs up and inserts user into the db